YoungBoolean/Baigiamasis/README.md

 # Koshmaras

-**Version 0.0.1**

-Koshmaras Game is an interactive game that guides the player through a series of immersive scenes, making choices that affect the game's outcome.
+Koshmaras is an interactive game that guides the player through a series of immersive scenes, making choices that affect the game's outcome.

 ## Game Genre
 - Story-based